 Sensory cortex plasticity supports auditory social learning

-Nihaad Paraouty, Justin D. Yao, Léo Varnet, Chi-Ning Chou, SueYeon Chung, and Dan H. Sanes
+Nihaad Paraouty, Justin D. Yao, Léo Varnet, Chi-Ning Chou, SueYeon Chung, Dan H. Sanes.

 Nature Communications (2023).